GoogleChrome/web.dev/src/site/content/en/lighthouse-accessibility/interactive-element-affordance/index.md

 Interactive elements, such as links and buttons, should indicate their state and be distinguishable from non-interactive elements.
-To check interactive elements indicate their purpose and state, use both a visual and a screen reader test.
+To check that interactive elements indicate their purpose and state, use both a visual and a screen reader test.

 ## How to manually test visual focus